ImCardiaK/HydrationAndWater/README.md

 # HydrationAndWater
-# HydrationAndWater
                     Adds the need for players to drink.
 If they don't drink, they will take damage!!

                     Useful commands(admin):